 Thank you for your interest in Catholic University’s summer abroad law programs!

 For over twenty years, Catholic University’s Columbus School of Law has offered law students from Catholic University and around the world the opportunity to enrich their academic study and preparation for professional life by offering summer legal study abroad.
-We are pleased and proud to offer the following information about and brief descriptions of our summer programs in Cracow, Poland and Rome, Italy.
+We are pleased and proud to offer the following information about, and brief descriptions of, our summer programs in Rome, Italy and Cracow, Poland.

-As you can see, the two distinct programs can be taken individually to accommodate your schedule and your specific interests in international law.
+As you can see, the two distinct programs can be taken individually to accommodate your schedule and your specific substantive interests in international law.
 We have also sequenced the sessions to allow you to participate in both programs, should you wish.
 The short gap scheduled between the two programs provides the opportunity to travel in Europe or to arrive in Poland early to take advantage of non-credit legal internship opportunities.
-The application deadline for the summer abroad programs has been extended.
-If you are interested in applying, please submit your application materials as soon as possible

 International Human Rights Summer Law Program

-This new program enjoyed its inaugural year in 2011, and will be offered for the second time from May 18th through June 8th, 2013.
+This program enjoyed its inaugural year in 2011, and will be offered again from May 17th through June 7th, 2014.

-Students earn three or four credits over a concentrated three week program of study.
+Students earn four credits over a concentrated three week program of study.
 Students will study and live in Rome.
-The “Eternal City” is home to the Holy See, the universal government of the Catholic Church, which is a major international advocate for human rights and provider of humanitarian relief throughout the world.
+The “Eternal City” is home to the Holy See, a major international advocate for human rights and provider of humanitarian relief throughout the world.
 Rome is also the headquarters of the United Nations’ Food and Agricultural Organization as well as other legal and humanitarian institutions of interest to those studying human rights.
 In addition, Rome’s historical, cultural, religious, and legal significance make it a perfect setting for a concentrated study of human rights law.

-During the three week session, students will be able to select from a group of courses which focuses on different aspects of human rights law.
+During the three week session, students will be able to select two 2-credit courses from a group of courses which focuses on different aspects of human rights law.
 The course selections include existing offerings in Catholic University’s curriculum, as well as courses designed specifically for this program.
 Formal study will be supplemented with planned visits to local legal institutions and organizations, as well as the opportunity to explore the city of Rome and enjoy some of Italy’s religious, cultural, and historic treasures.
-Students may pursue summer employment after the program is completed the second week of June or they may continue their legal studies in Cracow, Poland.
+New for 2014 will be an informal discussion group to explore current human rights issues from the perspective of Catholic social thought.
+After the program is completed on June 7th, students will still have over two months free for summer employment before clasess commence for the fall semester.
+Alternatively, students may continue their legal studies by applying to participate in our International Business and Trade Summer Law Program in Cracow.

 International Business and Trade Summer Law Program